jm1021/church-of-jesus-christ/_posts/2024-03-17-isaiah-bookends.md

 ---
-toc: true
-comments: true
 layout: post
+title: A Marvelous Work and a Wonder
 description: I prophesy unto you concerning the last days,  Nephi wrote (2 Nephi 26:14).
 In other words, he was writing about our day.
 Nephi spoke of “a marvelous work and a wonder” led by God Himself (2 Nephi 27:26).
-title: A Marvelous Work and a Wonder
 categories: [book-of-mormon]
 image: /images/jesus_woman.webp
 ---